pcraig3/fed-notes/src/pages/about.md

 ### What happens if I subscribe?

-Expect great content in your inbox every 2-4 weeks!
+Expect great content in your inbox 2-4 times a year!
-Also, if you are my 1 thousandth subscriber, you win an iPod!!
+Also, if you are my 1 thousandth subscriber, you win an Amazon gift card!!

-### I mean, what happens to my data if I subscribe?
+### What happens to my data if I subscribe?

 I am using [Buttondown](https://buttondown.email/features/privacy) for the mailing list.
 If you subscribe, you will get emails from me sometimes.
 If you unsubscribe, you are gone.

-### Are you serious about the iPod?
+### Are you serious about the gift card?

 Yes.

-### What if I continually subscribe and then unsubscribe to keep increasing my chances of winning the iPod?
+### What if I continually subscribe and then unsubscribe to keep increasing my chances of winning the gift card?

 No, that is not allowed.